The Volunteer Services Department at Harlingen Medical Center is dedicated

 The following briefly describes some of the areas of service available

 to HMC volunteers.
-Most positions are available Monday to Friday during
+Positions are available Monday to Friday during regular

 Provide comfort and compassion by visiting families of patients.
 Relay

 information about the patient to the family.
 Assist patients and visitors

 in waiting rooms, the pharmacy and in a limited way, in patient areas.

 Visit and welcome all new patients in the hospital and provide them with

 a copy of the day's Valley Morning Star newspaper, a greeting card,

 and a fresh floral vase.
 This includes an opportunity to engage with our

 patients in a positive, compassionate and supportive manner.